t-edson/phcontrols/README.md

 The library is just a set of considerably independent (but related) functions.
 No OOP paradigm is used.

-The code of the library just includes:
-- A PHP file: phcontrols.php
-- A SCSS file: phcontrols.scss

-SASS is used to create the Style sheet, but a common CSS file is included too.

 The front-end is created using some functions of the library.
 There are just a few visual elements:

 - Blocks.- A rectangle and rounded frame.